 What are the recommendations for vegan children?

-Infants and young children, in particular, need enough energy (calories) to grow and be active, and enough nutrients (protein, fat, carbohydrate, vitamins and minerals) to ensure they remain healthy, fight infections, and support learning and levels of activity.
-It is possible for infants and children to get all the nutrition they need from a vegetable-based diet, but it does take thought and planning.
+Infants and young children, in particular, need enough energy (calories) to grow and be active, and enough nutrients (protein, fat, carbohydrate, vitamins and minerals) to ensure they remain healthy.
+It is possible for infants and children to get all the nutrition they need from a plant-based diet, but it does take careful planning.

-It’s important for families to seek advice on diet and health from an appropriate health professional and receive guidance if using specialist vegan supplements, e.g. vitamin drops, to ensure the dosage is correct.
+It’s important for families to seek advice on diet and health from an appropriate health professional, and receive guidance if using specialist vegan supplements, e.g. vitamin drops, to ensure the dosage is correct.
 It’s also essential that early years staff (nursery, childminders) speak to parents and understand what children can and cannot eat.

 Eating well in the first 6 months